madebyrise/Handbook/content/working-culture.md

+---
+title: Working Policy
+path: /working-policy
+---

 # Remote working policy
 * We work remotely across development and sales
 * This is enabled firstly by excellent communication, disciplined use of our tools and trust in who we hire
 * We have all-hands meets once per quarter
 * Team members can join Eight in London or the equivalent in other cities for executive, partner or sales meetings
 * Add a `location indicator` to your signature:

 e.g.

 Jacob Wilson
 Business Support Manager @Rise